Opening Nov 13, 6–9pm

 Goethe-Institut Curatorial Residencies Ludlow 38 is pleased to present the first solo exhibition of French artist and choreographer Paul Maheke in the US.
 Levant is an installation by Maheke incorporating a video of the same title made in collaboration with dancer and choreographer Ligia Lewis and experimental musician Melika Ngombe Kolongo, aka Nkisi.
 The English term “levant” designates the act of running away and leaving unpaid debts.

 Maheke considers the body as a container for memories and meaning where limiting narratives of identity can be disrupted, re-articulated, and reinvented.
-Focusing on what is left untold, unseen, and absent, Maheke is particularly interested in embodied memory and knowledge.
+Focusing on what is left untold, unseen, and absent, Maheke is particularly interested in embodied archives and knowledge.
 The three practitioners have come together around their shared desire to challenge the field of representation and its systems of categorization, to propose new, more abstract visual, sonic, and spatial forms of embodiment.

 Levant focuses on the notion of translucency as a concept that, on the spectrum of visibility, sits somewhere in between opacity and transparency.
-It builds on a sequence of movements that are performed by Lewis and Maheke to the rhythm of a soundtrack composed by Nkisi and projected onto a double Holo-Gauze screen, rendering the dancers’ bodies in a translucent field of vision that oscillates between visibility and disappearance.
+It builds on a sequence of movements that are performed by Lewis and Maheke to the rhythm of a soundtrack composed by Nkisi and projected onto a double Holo-Gauze screen, rendering the dancers’ bodies in a translucent field of vision that oscillates between appearance and disappearance.

 Levant was filmed in a black box with solely a headlamp following the performers’ movements.
 The choreography, developed by Maheke and Lewis, forges a jumping in and out of movement as if in and out of the motion of a body.
 The distorted images, gestures and sounds, the mumbled words akin to spells being cast, spectral shadows, and long echoes serve as strategies to build a poetic and penetrating space that seeks to subvert the logic of representation by allowing for the possibility of withdrawal.